 If your router works wirelessly, make sure it is password protected to ensure no one is hitching a free ride on your connection and taking up bandwidth which will reduce your speed.
 If you don’t need to use your router’s wireless network, consider turning it off completely

-If you have feel your broadband is still not as good as it should be, complete our free broadband assessment and our technical team will investigate this for you.
+If you have felt your broadband is still not as good as it should be, complete our free broadband assessment and our technical team will investigate this for you.